-10 miles from ao Nang, Krabi
+10 miles from Ao Nang, Krabi

 East of the entrance to the hong is a superb silica sand beach nestled between two small cliffs.
-At the far eastern end of the beach and behind the undergrowth is a small entrance to a deep amphitheatre limestone cave complete with bats, stalagmites and stalactites.
+At the far eastern end of the beach and behind the undergrowth is a small entrance into a deep amphitheatre limestone cave complete with bats, stalagmites and stalactites.
 Bring a flashlight.

 While every effort has been made to ensure that the information contained in this book is accurate, the charts of anchorages are based on personal experience and satellite imagery and are intended as a guide only.
 They should not be used for navigation.
 Please refer to Official Hydrographic Charts of the respective countries.

 Copyright © 2019 All rights reserved.
 No part of this publication may be reproduced, stored, or transmitted in any form or by any means - graphic, electronic or mechanical, including photocopying, recording or otherwise - without the express permission of the publisher and copyright owners.